0.1.1Native location SDK · iOS, Android, Flutter & React Native

 History stays on the device.

 Every point goes into a local database that lives inside the SDK.
-Nothing is sent to our servers, because we don’t run any.
+In self-managed mode, nothing is sent to our servers.
 Your app reads history when it needs to — even when the user has been offline for days.
 We keep the last seven days by default, and prune older points automatically.

 Local storageRead history any time